simulot/TakeoutLocalization/readme.md

 }
 ```

-### Adding a localization for an Existing Product
+### Adding a Localization for an Existing Product

-Locate the element in the JSON file and add a new key under the `localization` object for the desired language.
+Locate the element in the JSON file and add a new key under the `localizations` object for the desired language.
 Use the following format:

 ```json
     "localizations": {